MSandeep96/SoundKeys/README.md

 # <img src='./icon.ico' height='37' align='center' alt='Soundkeys Logo'> SoundKeys

+Soundkeys serves straight from Soundcloud.
+Benefit from the website's features and caching! 😼

 <img src='./ReadmeImages/Home.PNG'/>

 The SoundCloud website wrapped in Electron with shortcuts for a native experience.